 As you embark on the journey of teaching art online, remember that a hands-on subject does not have to be limited in an online learning environment.
 Please share your ideas for teaching art online in the comments below.
 To learn more about the online art courses offered by Lincoln Learning Solutions, explore our course catalog and send us an email for information.

-Danyelle Roadman is an art teacher at Lincoln Learning Solutions and has been teaching art online for more than three years.
+Danyelle Roadman is an art teacher at Lincoln Learning Solutions and has been teaching art online for the past five years.
 She has also assisted in the development of Lincoln Learning Solutions’ art courses.
 In her spare time, Danyelle enjoys traveling, writing, reading, and creating her own artwork.